-Implementation
+V. Implementation

-"The appropriateness of such measures will in practice depend on other economic forces that we have abstracted away from as well as on the specific institutional context" While our conclusions have specific policy implications, the appropriateness of such measures will in practice depend on other economic forces that we have abstracted away from as well as on the specific institutional context.
+While our conclusions have specific policy implications, the appropriateness of such measures will in practice depend on other economic forces that we have abstracted away from as well as on the specific institutional context.
 These need to be carefully evaluated and taken into account for the proper design and implementation of policy interventions.
 Such considerations include:

-- The impact of import liberalization on domestic producers and consumer prices - The potential for larger firms to benefit more from import liberalization if the infrastructure for importing materials is underdeveloped and smaller firms are unable to import inputs on their own - The spillover effects of access to new and technologically sophisticated inputs, including quality upgrading and moving up the value-added chain - The extent of financial or labor market imperfections that would determine the need for active government intervention via investment policy.
+- the impact of import liberalization on domestic producers and consumer prices; - the potential for larger firms to benefit more from import liberalization if the infrastructure for importing materials is underdeveloped and smaller firms are unable to import inputs on their own; - the spillover effects of access to new and technologically sophisticated inputs, including quality upgrading and moving up the value-added chain; - the extent of financial or labor market imperfections that would determine the need for active government intervention via investment policy.

-Dissemination
+VI.
+Dissemination.
 World Bank, Inter-American Development Bank, Central Bank of China, central banks and ministries of international commerce and investment in developing countries.

-Further Reading
+VII.
+Further Reading.
 Please see www.stanford.edu/~manova/research.html and the references in the working paper associated with this brief.